berna14y/EWC_MultiTask_Learning/README.md

 # EWC_MultiTask_Learning
 Elastic Weight Consolidation for Multi Task Learning

+ContinualAI group has a colab which contains some solutions about continual learning.
+There are 3 defined task over MNIST.
+Here i implemented elastic weight consolidation using the permuted datasets.

 The aim of the provided code is to implement the Elastic Weight Consolidation (EWC) algorithm for training a neural network on multiple tasks sequentially.
 The EWC algorithm is a method for enabling continual learning or lifelong learning, where a model learns multiple tasks over time without forgetting previously learned tasks.

 In the context of this code, the aim is to train a neural network on the MNIST dataset for multiple tasks.
 Each task represents a different variation of the MNIST dataset.
 The tasks are defined by permuting the pixels of the images in different ways, creating variations of the original dataset.